 - Contact emergency services.

-- Alert emergency contacts of where you are located in real-time.
+- Alert emergency contacts with your location in real-time.

 - Send pictures taken from your front and rear camera along with a five-second audio clip, which can quickly give context to emergency services or help coming your way.